 Conceived for major events: high-performance industrial vehicles

 Maximum output quantities, maximum throw ranges, hours of continuous duty: in the event of a major fire, these attributes are the prerequisite for successful operation.
-In the following I would like to further elaborate on the peculiarities of some concepts for refinery applications.
+In the following I would like to further elaborate on the peculiarities of some special vehicle concepts for refinery applications.

 Two turrets ensure the discharge of extinguishing agent: the powerful roof-mounted RM130C and an RM35C as a bumper turret.
 A special feature is the RM130C’s ChemCore nozzle.
 This allows the combined use of water/foam and dry chemical powder.
 This technology can significantly increase the dry chemical powder throw range compared to conventional turrets.
 However, a ChemCore nozzle – in the branch pipe this time – is not only used on the roof turret but also for the rapid attack via the twin agent hose reel.